-Guitarist, singer, and songwriter Jimi Hendrix was born on November 27, 1942, in Seattle, Washington.
-Learning to play guitar as a teenager, Hendrix grew up to become a rock guitar legend who excited audience in the 1960s with his innovative electric guitar playing.
+Born in 1942, in Seattle, Washington, Jimi Hendrix learned to play guitar as a teenager and grew up to become a rock legend who excited audiences in the 1960s with his innovative electric guitar playing.
+One of his most memorable performances was at Woodstock in 1969, where he performed "The Star Spangled Banner."
 Hendrix died in 1970 from drug-related complications, leaving his mark on the world of rock music and remaining popular to this day.

 His mother, Lucille, was only 17 years old when Hendrix was born.
 She had a stormy relationship with his father, Al, and eventually left the family after the couple had two more children together, sons Leon and Joseph.
 Hendrix would only see his mother sporadically before her death in 1958.